janez87/empathiCH/index.md

 This full-day workshop includes participants' presentations, an inspiring keynote talk, and a panel of experts.

-Stimulated by this discussion, the expertise, and experiences of the participants will be combined during a participatory session to shape the future of the ``Empathy Design at Scale'' research agenda.
+Stimulated by this discussion, the expertise, and experiences of the participants will be combined during a participatory session to shape the future of the "Empathy Design at Scale" research agenda.

 > built using [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/)